Meet The Dark-Skinned Playmate Challenging Beauty Standards

 Advertisement

-I grew up in Oakcliffe and I graduated from Carter High School.
+I grew up in Oak Cliff [Texas] and I graduated from Carter High School.

 What do you have in the works going forward?